sungsu-lim/sungsu-lim.github.io/_pages/publications.md

 </style>

 <p class="pub-note">
-I have published 50+ peer-reviewed papers in international journals and conferences, with 1,000+ Google Scholar citations.
+I have published 50+ peer-reviewed papers in leading international journals and conferences, with 1,000+ Google Scholar citations.
 For the complete and up-to-date list, please see my <a href="https://scholar.google.com/citations?user=cMQT0a8AAAAJ">Google Scholar</a>.
 </p>